Stephen A. Douglas Tomb

 The Stephen A. Douglas Tomb and Memorial or Stephen Douglas Monument Park is a memorial that includes the tomb of United States Senator Stephen A. Douglas (1813–1861).
-It is located at 636 E. 35th Street in the Bronzeville neighborhood of Chicago, Illinois (part of the city's Douglas community), near the site of the Union Army and prisoner of war Camp Douglas.
-The land was originally owned by Douglas’ estate but was sold to the state of Illinois, when it became known as “Camp Douglas” serving first as training grounds for Union soldiers during the Civil War, then as a prisoner of war camp.
+It is located at 636 E. 35th Street in the Bronzeville neighborhood of Chicago, Illinois (part of the city's Douglas community), near the site of Camp Douglas.
+The land was originally owned by Douglas’ estate but was sold to the state of Illinois, when it became known as “Camp Douglas,” serving first as training grounds for Union soldiers during the Civil War, then as a prisoner of war camp.

 The memorial is a 96-foot granite structure comprising three circular bases and a 20-foot diameter octagonal mausoleum which holds Douglas’ sarcophagus.
 Large bronze allegorical figures portraying “Illinois,” “History,” “Justice,” and “Eloquence” are positioned at the four main corners of the mausoleum.
 Four bas-reliefs in the panels of the main base depict the advance of American civilization.
-A ten-foot statue of the Douglas stands atop a 46 ft column of white marble from his native state, Vermont.
+A ten-foot statue of Douglas stands atop a 46 ft column of white marble from his native state, Vermont.